Mr7eth/content-ops-starter/content/pages/index.md

         justifyContent: center
       subtitle:
         textAlign: center
+    title:
+      type: TitleBlock
+      text: This Is A Big Headline
+      color: text-dark
 seo:
   metaTitle: Home - Demo site
   metaDescription: This demo site is built with Netlify Create.